eitk33/projects/projects/Form_u/e/project.md

 ### project.formup(x)
     handling the process of create new formula in the database
     :param x: Formula object
     :return: None

 ### project.ing(req_list_ing)
     managing the process of getting new ingredient to the system
     :param req_list_ing: list of characteristics required for the new ingredient
     :return: none

-### project.main()

 ### project.new(y, z)